soft-eng-practicum/soft-eng-practicum.github.io/_projects/README.md

 title: "" # The title for this page.
 course_key: "" # The unique value that corresponds to a specific course (e.g., "sd2").
 semester_key: "" # The unique value that corresponds to a specific semester (e.g., "sp25").

+# ⚠️ IMPORTANT: ⚠️
+# The 5 digit value provided for sort_val should be composed like
+# YYYY<1|2>, where 'YYYY' is the four digit year, and <1|2> is either
+# 1 for spring semesters and 2 for fall semesters.
+# ⚠️ Dynamic collection aggregation will break
+# if this value is set incorrectly.
+sort_val: "" # A 5 digit value used for automated sorting.
 ```

 ---